Prof. J. William McEvoy

 Agnieszka received a Master’s degree in Business Administration and an MSc in Management and Professional Communication at Clark University in Worcester, Massachusetts, USA.
 She coordinated the logistics of research for the EUROASPIRE UK studies in preventive cardiology at Imperial College London.

-Currently she is managing INTERASPIRE studies in preventive cardiology across five WHO regions under auspices of National Institute for Prevention and Cardiovascular Health, Ireland and National University of Ireland, Galway.
-She is also a Honorary Clinical Fellow at the School of Medicine, National University of Ireland, Galway.
+Currently she is managing INTERASPIRE studies in preventive cardiology across five WHO regions under auspices of National Institute for Prevention and Cardiovascular Health, Ireland and the University of Galway.
+She is also a Honorary Clinical Fellow at the School of Medicine, University of Galway.

 Agnieszka is a member of the Royal Voluntary Service supporting NHS England during the Covid-19 pandemic.
 She was the President of Poland Street Association – a voluntary sector organisation, based in London, promoting Polish culture and historical heritage, intercultural integration and volunteering opportunities.
 Currently she is an active member of this organisation.
 Agnieszka was also a member of the Polish Community Consulting Board for the Embassy of the Polish Republic in London.
 She has co – organised a number of events with the Central Synagogue of London as a part of aims for the intercultural dialogue.
 She also worked closely with the Greater London Authority on community engagement matters.